 If you're at the Wisconsin State Fair, you're already a winner – you're drinking, you're eating, you're shopping and most importantly, you're not working.
 But you can be an even bigger winner at these three stages with their fun trivia, games and activities.

 If you're feeling the luck of the Irish – or just lucky in general – drop by Slim McGinn's Irish Pub and play trivia with America's Pub Quiz, hosted everyday at the popular Fair locale.
+Or try your luck at Drag Queen Bingo, hosted by Ester Flonaze just about every day at Slim's Lakefront Brew Pub & Eatery.
 Tired of the professional musicians having all the fun?
-Spin by Pitch's BBQ and Miss Katie's Diner for moonlight karaoke; there may be no prizes but you could win over the crowd's love and adoration.
-Does your singing voice sound more like something from the barnyard exhibits?
-Still have a uniquely good time with tunes with music bingo at Slim's PBR Park on Aug.
-5-10.
+Spin by Pitch's BBQ and Miss Katie's Diner for moonlight karaoke on either Friday, Aug.
+6 or Tuesday, Aug.
+10 – even if your singing voice sounds more like something from the barnyard exhibits.

 - Pitch's BBQ and Miss Katie's Diner – on the west side of Central Mall on Central Avenue and First Street